 - Pause and burp your baby frequently.

-Most likely, the over-production of milk will be managed as your baby grows.
-Also, your baby will learn to tolerate the flow of milk or get used to it.
-Now, if you notice that none of the above help and you’ve given it some time, it is better to contact your specialist for evaluation.
-He or she will advise an appropriate treatment.
+Most likely, your milk over-production will stabilize as your baby grows.
+Also, your baby might learn to tolerate the flow of milk or get used to it.
+Now, if you notice that none of the above help and you’ve given it some time, it’s a good idea to contact a specialist for evaluation.
+He or she will advise an appropriate treatment in your specific case.